Soccer-Players, staff threatened by fans after relegation confirmed: Schalke

-BERLIN, April 21 (Reuters) - Schalke 04 said their players and staff were threatened by fans on Wednesday after a 1-0 defeat at Arminia Bielefeld sealed their relegation from the Bundesliga for the first time in 33 years.
+BERLIN, April 21 (Reuters) - Schalke 04 players and staff were attacked with eggs and were threatened by their own fans Wednesday after a 1-0 defeat by Arminia Bielefeld sealed their relegation from the Bundesliga for the first time in 33 years.

 Schalke's 21st league defeat of the season on Tuesday ensured the 'Royal Blues' have no hope of escaping the drop in their final four games of the season.